silitics/rugpi/www/docs/ctrl/hooks.md

 ## State Management Hooks

-For state management, the stages of `state` hooks are:
+For factory resets, the stages of `state-reset` hooks are:

+- `prepare`: Runs before initiating the reset and rebooting the system.
-- `pre-reset`: Runs directly before a factory reset.
+- `pre-reset`: Runs directly before a factory reset during boot (reset can still be aborted).
-- `post-reset`: Runs directly after a factory reset.
+- `post-reset`: Runs directly after a factory reset during boot.

 As explained in the section on [State Management](./state-management.mdx), the state management functionality runs very early during the boot process, before even the init system.
-When writing `state` hooks, you can assume the following environment:
+For the stages running during boot, you can assume the following environment:

 - `/` is mounted read-only to the respective root filesystem.
 - `/sys`, `/proc`, and `/dev` are mounted.